Documentation Index

 Reading results

-- Impressions: How many times each variant was shown.
+Go to Statistics to compare performance:- Impressions: How many times each variant was shown.

 - Clicks: How many visitors clicked the CTA.